flo-ET/string-library-examples/README.md

 7. (optional) Follow the examples mentioned in step 1 to integrate the translations into your system.

 [^1]: There are other ways to update the library, but this is the preferred method.
 It's not mandatory to provide translations, but considering you already have some translations, this avoids paying for them again.
 [^2]: Not providing Key names will automatically send all untranslated strings in the library for translation.
-Providing key names allows you to take control of what exaclty is translated, and to send keys for translation that have already been translated.
+Providing key names allows you to take control of what exactly is translated, and to send keys for translation that have already been translated.
 [^3]: This refers to the Project created in step 2.
 Instead of pulling the translations from the library, we recommend using the project directly.
 [^4]: Automation workflows typically consist of 3 steps: `machine_translation`, `translation`, `internal_review`.
 If your automation workflow includes human translation, you probably want to ignore when the `machine_translation` step is finished. `internal_review` is handy if you make your own edits to projects using the review editor, and want those updates to apply to your system, whether you have human translation step or not.